Staff & Board

 Juliette Machado (she/her)

 Juliette began working for BAAY in 2014 as EduArts Program Coordinator.
 During her time running EduArts, she grew the after-school program from its humble beginnings to a sustainable source of arts education averaging 50 classes per year in over 10 elementary schools in Whatcom County.
 Juliette earned her BA in Communications and BFA in Dance from WWU.
-Since 2016, she has also worked as BAAY’s Marketing Director.
-Juliette is a company member of Bellingham Repertory Dance and adjunct faculty for Whatcom Community College’s dance program.
-She is committed to fostering sustainable and equitable systems in our community and is very excited for this new chapter as BAAY’s Operations Director.
+Since 2016, she has also worked as BAAY’s Marketing Director and, in 2021, assumed the role of Operations Director and one-half of BAAY’s post-pandemic leadership team.
+She is committed to fostering sustainable and equitable systems for art-making and arts education in our community, and is excited to continue her story with BAAY as Executive Director.

 Lisa Markowitz (she/her)